blender/blender/doc/python_api/rst/include__bmesh.rst

 Introduction
 ------------

-This API gives access the Blender's internal mesh editing API, featuring geometry connectivity data and access to editing operations such as split, separate, collapse and dissolve.
+This API gives access to Blender's internal mesh editing API, featuring geometry connectivity data and access to editing operations such as split, separate, collapse and dissolve.
 The features exposed closely follow the C API, giving Python access to the functions used by Blender's own mesh editing tools.